Resources

 Your loved one’s OCD isn’t anyone’s fault.
 OCD is a neurological problem.
 The obsessions are involuntary and the person experiencing them cannot simply control or get rid of them by an effort of will.
 Family members, caregivers and friends often feel helpless, not knowing how to reach out or what to do to help their loved one.
 They often respond to OCD with antagonistic or accommodating behaviours, both of which may cause OCD symptoms to flare up.
 People with OCD often feel even more distress when they are subjected to criticism or blame.

-Here's what you can do to help your loved one suffering from OCD:
+Here’s what you can do to help your loved one living with OCD:

 The more you know about OCD, the better equipped you will be to avoid pitfalls, cope with challenges and, most importantly, help your loved one.